Installing KIO Co-Pilot

 Extending the KIO Co-Pilot Backend via MCP Tools

 The KIO Co-Pilot backend can be extended by tools provided via an MCP server.
 The Model Context Protocol is a standardized protocol that enables AI models to interact with external tools.
-KIO Co-Pilot supports the Servlet-based SSE server transport to access the external servers.
+KIO Co-Pilot supports both the (legacy) HTTP+SSE server transport and the Streamable HTTP server transport to access the external servers.
 The MCP server itself is not provided or hosted by CoreMedia.

 You can use this mechanism to integrate custom tools.
 For example, if you want to provide your company documentation to KIO Co-Pilot, you can do so by providing an MCP server that can perform a full-text search within this documentation.
 There are various frameworks on the market that can create an MCP server for an existing service.

 You can simply add the MCP server via a configuration property to the KIO Co-Pilot backend.
-Below is an example configuration provided for the company documentation of a fictional company Acme:
+Below is an example configuration provided for the company documentation of a fictional company Acme, using the Streamable HTTP transport, which is the recommended transport for new MCP server integrations:

 spring.ai.mcp.client.sse.connections.acmedoc.url=https://<mcp-server-host>:<mcp-server-port>